 Arranging an Author Visit

-“Dear Mr. Weaver: My students are reading one of your books, and it would great if they could meet a living author.”
-(Ha.)
+Contact me through this website, or Facebook or Twitter.
+Let me know your school or organization’s needs.
+Whatever it is, I’ve probably done it.
 Early on we should talk about my author fee.
 Make me an offer, or I can, if you like.
 I’m happy to list what honoraria I’ve been paid recently; you can see whether you’re in the ballpark.
 If you’re short on funds, considering pairing with another organization.
 Once we agree on a fee, we’re good to go.

 6-12 months in advance: groundwork